 Yes, make up your bed complete with bedding.
 The pillows are stored at the foot of the bed with Velcro straps to clear the headboard when stored.
 When going to bed, remove the 'Velcro' straps and run them down the inside of both side rails.
 Place pillows at head end and you are ready to dream!

-The bed is tested to 1700 lbs. dead weight loading using the Supreme Model Hardware System and the Elite Model Hardware Systems supports 2000 lbs.
+The bed is tested to 1700 lbs. dead weight loading using the Supreme Model Hardware System.
 This is made possible by much stronger metal-to-metal connections, compared to any wood frame model, which is connected metal to wood.

 They are very easy to open and close.
 Our spring lift mechanism is engineered to allow for up to 9 springs per side.
 The amount of springs used would be determined by the Murphy Bed size and weight of the mattress used.